 Making workspaces feel personal – wherever you go

-Using facial recognition or a electronic pass, you can play the favorite song of an employee as they enter the cloak room in the smart office of tomorrow.
+Using facial recognition or an electronic pass, you can play the favorite song of an employee as they enter the cloakroom in the smart office of tomorrow.
 An empty desk can be personalized.
-If an employee sits down, their desk can be lit with colored LED lights and the seat and desk height can automatically adjusted to their set preference.
+If an employee sits down, their desk can be lit with colored LED lights and the seat and desk height can automatically adjust to their set preference.
 It can “talk” and greet them with relevant information about how many unread emails they have or what the local weather is.

 Make it easier to work on remote

 Imagine if every employee had to report if they were planning to work from home, partly at home or in the office on a daily basis.
 In this instance, or if they were sick, a meeting room booking system, would cancel any meetings they had booked This would also notify any attendees that the meeting had been canceled and update the internal communication system and intranet, to avoid employees sending unnecessary emails.